pnp/pnpjs/docs/odata/extensions.md

 ### Factory Registration

-The pattern you will likely find most useful is the ability to extend an invokable factory.
+The pattern you will likely find most useful is the ability to extend an invocable factory.
 This will apply your extensions to all instances created with that factory, meaning all IWebs or ILists will have the extension methods.
 The example below shows how to add a property to IWeb as well as a method to IList.

 ```TypeScript
 import "@pnp/sp/webs";